Dashcam: Functions

 To ensure that recorded video files are not tampered with once they have been recorded, videos can be timestamped in a tamper-proof manner, a procedure termed trusted timestamping.

 To ensure a reliable 24/7 parking surveillance when capacity is an issue, a motion detector may be used to record only when an approaching human/vehicle is detected, in order to save power and storage media.

 Advanced driver assistance system ADAS and park location save can be included.

-G-sensor

-Dashcams with a G-sensor ensure that recordings of a collision are not overwritten by new data usually by storing them in a separate folder and/or making them read-only.
-The G-sensor ensures that the dashcam makes separate recordings.

-Radar detector

-The integrated radar detector responds to police radars and warns the driver about approaching them, as a rule, with a sound signal.

-Screen

-Some dashcams include touch screens, which vary in size the wider ones are usually mounted on the rearview mirror.
+Commercial fleet applications

+While popular with consumers for insurance and security purposes, dashcams are also used in commercial fleet management.
+Such dashcams have no screen and have an inbuilt GPS tracking unit and other sensors, and are called AI Dashcams.
+Thus, they become part of a vehicle tracking system, functioning as video telematics devices.
+These devices provide vehicle location data for automatic vehicle location.
+As part of a fleet digitalization strategy, these systems, often managed by fleet management software, are used for incident recording, stolen vehicle recovery, driver coaching and scoring, identifying risky behavior with AI, and improving operational safety and efficiency.
+Multi-camera systems connected to a central Mobile Digital Video Recorder (MDVR) are often used on larger vehicles like trucks and buses, contributing to a wider Intelligent transportation system.